 Areas that experience heavy rainfall, snowmelt, and tropical storms are susceptible to flash floods.
 If weather conditions are favorable for a flash flood in your area, the National Weather Service issues a flash flood watch to give you time to prepare.
-These typically are issued up to 48 hours ahead of when flooding is expected.
+These typically are issued up to 48 hours before flooding is expected.

 Although a flash flood won’t always occur, preparing ahead of time is crucial to protect life and property if it does.
 Keep reading to learn more about flash floods and some safety tips.

-A flash flood describes a sudden flood of fast moving water, which typically occurs in low-lying area where runoff from surrounding land collects.
-They are most commonly caused by heavy rain in a short period of time, although non-weather events can trigger a flash flood.
-Unlike a typical flood, flash floods take minutes to develop instead of hours or days, and require immediate action.
-If your area is under a flash flood warning, it’s time to head to higher ground now if possible.
-Stay out of the water if you can, and and call for help if you are stuck in flash flooding.
+A flash flood describes a sudden flood of fast-moving water, typically in low-lying areas where runoff from surrounding land collects.
+They are most commonly caused by heavy rain in a short period, although non-weather events can trigger a flash flood.
+Unlike a typical flood, flash floods take minutes to develop instead of hours or days and require immediate action.
+If your area is under a flash flood warning, it’s time to head to higher ground now, if possible.
+Stay out of the water if you can, and call for help if you are stuck in flash flooding.

 There are several causes of flash floods, including: